-4. Our figures
+4. Our Figures

-Mean and Median Gender Pay Gap and Pay Band Quartilesall employees
+Mean and Median Gender Pay Gap - all employees

-Note: 65/35 is the gender breakdown of all employees on 30 June 2022.
+Note: 62%:38% (male: female) is the gender breakdown of all employees on 30 June 2023.
+This is shown in the dotted line above.

-The Mean Gender Pay Gap shows that on average, females are paid 2.45% less than males.
-The Median Gender Pay Gap shows that the median rate of pay for females is -6.36% higher than the median rate of pay for males.
+The Mean Gender Pay Gap shows that on average, females are paid 1.91% less than males.
+The Median Gender Pay Gap shows that the median rate of pay for females is -6.15% higher than the median rate of pay for males.

 Looking at the distribution of employees across the four Quartile Pay Bands helps us examine pay at different levels of the organisation.

-These Quartile Pay Bands show the distribution of male and female employees by Pay Band across the organisation (the organisation lists all employees from lowest to highest, based on their hourly rates, then divides this into four equal Pay Bands or Quartiles - lower, lower middle, upper middle and upper.
+These Quartile Pay Bands show the distribution of male and female employees by Pay Band across the organisation.
+(The organisation lists all employees from lowest to highest, based on their hourly rates, then divides this into four equal Pay Bands or Quartiles - lower, lower middle, upper middle and upper.
 The employer then shows the proportion of male and female employees in each quartile).

-The split for each of the 4 quartiles shown above is broadly in line with our workforce demographics of 65% male and 35% female.
+The split for each of the 4 quartiles shown above is broadly in line with our workforce demographics of 62% male and 38% female .
 For there to be no Gender Pay Gap you would expect to see the workforce demographics reflected more closely in each quartile.

-There are 72.95% males in Band 1, reflecting that there are 7.95% more males than the organisational average at lower grades.
-There is a similar breakdown in Band 4, while Band 2 is in on a par with the organisational average.
-However, in Band 3 we find that there is almost a 50/50 split in the numbers of females and males in the organisation.
+There is a higher proportion of males in Band 1, reflecting that there are proportionately more males at lower grades.
+There is also a slightly higher proportion of males in the Band 4, reflecting that there are proportionately more males in higher grades, however a 70%:30% gender.
+More males in lower grades and fewer females at higher grades can affect the mean and median pay gaps.

-Mean and Median Gender Pay Gap - part-time employees
+Mean and Median Gender Pay Gap - Part-time employees

-Sligo County Council Gender pay gap 2022
+Sligo County Council Gender pay gap 2023

-Part-time employees for the reporting period to 30 June 2022
+Part-time employees for the reporting period to 30 June 2023

 MEAN GENDER PAY GAP MEDIAN GENDER PAY GAP

--14.23% -11.44%
+-14.42% -16.86%

-Approximately 19% of all our employees on 30 June were working part-time.
-Of these, 52% are male and 48% are female.
+Approximately 18% of all our employees on 30 June were working part-time.
+Of these 51% are male and 49% are female.
 Factors influencing the pattern of part-time employees across the organisation include a range of flexible work options for part-time work, which, while available to all employees, have a greater take-up of in administrative and clerical job categories.

-Another factor is job categories where part-time work is an occupational feature of the role, including the fire service, library service, community wardens and caretakers for burial grounds.
+Another factor is job categories where part-time work is an occupational feature of the role, including the fire service and library service,